MotherDuck-Open-Source/sql-tutorial/data-in-the-cloud.md

-# 5. Give your data wings!
+# 5. Collaborating with data in the Cloud

 1. What is a Data Warehouse and why do I need one?
 2. Sharing a DuckDB database with AWS